Go Back

 Make The Soak Syrup

-• Place the water, sugar, Cointreau, Amaretto, and vodka in a medium saucepan and place over the stovetops.
+• Place the water (360ml), sugar (200g), Cointreau (60ml), Amaretto (60ml), and vodka (60ml) in a medium saucepan and place over the stovetops.

 • Reduce the heat to a simmer, and cook for an additional 4-5 minutes while stirring occasionally.

-• Remove from heat, pour into a large measuring cup, and refrigerate while you make the cake.
+• Remove from heat, pour into a large measuring cup, and refrigerate while you make the cake. (or up to one week).

 Make The Cake